japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 resubmitFailedStages...FIXME

-resubmitFailedStages is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#ResubmitFailedStages[ResubmitFailedStages] event.
+resubmitFailedStages is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#ResubmitFailedStages[ResubmitFailedStages] event.

 === [[handleSpeculativeTaskSubmitted]] SpeculativeTaskSubmitted Event Handler